ArkylTrulock/Analytics_VYM_AX/SQL_Projects/Netflix_Data_Analysis/README.md

 ### Key Insights & Interpretations:

-**I** Friday has the highest content count at 28.41%, indicating it’s the most active day for releases.
+**I:** Friday has the highest content count at 28.41%, indicating it’s the most active day for releases.

-**II** Saturday and Sunday see the lowest counts, suggesting reduced content activity on weekends.
+**II:** Saturday and Sunday see the lowest counts, suggesting reduced content activity on weekends.

 ### Trends & Implications:

-**I** The gradual increase from Monday to Thursday suggests a buildup towards Friday’s peak.
+**I:** The gradual increase from Monday to Thursday suggests a buildup towards Friday’s peak.

-**II** The sharp drop after Friday implies a strategic pause in releases over the weekend.
+**II:** The sharp drop after Friday implies a strategic pause in releases over the weekend.

 ### Actionable Takeaways:

-**I** Netflix could explore increasing weekend releases to balance engagement throughout the week.
+**I:** Netflix could explore increasing weekend releases to balance engagement throughout the week.

-**II** Further analysis could determine if content released on specific days performs better in viewership.
+**II:** Further analysis could determine if content released on specific days performs better in viewership.

 ### 6. 🔢The Count, 💯Percentage, ⏳Previous Count, 📈📉Percentage Change & 🏅Count Rank Of The Top 10 Months[.sql](6_Top_10_Months.sql)